 The newly revised Australian mandatory CIWCS standard of 2014 has now been reworded to allow for the Cordaid device to be utilised by blind installers when new blinds are being installed today.

 Also, an additional letter to clarify the new changes by ACCC will be made available by Cordaid to blind installers for viewing to confirm this fact soon, if the below link does not convince you yet

 As seen on TV

-Reportedly there has now been 18 innocent Children's lives lost to a Window Blind Cord strangulation's in Australia since 2000.
+Reportedly since 2000, there has been 18 innocent Children's lives lost to a Window Blind Cord strangulation in Australia and hundreds more around the world.

 Necessity is the mother of invention!

-Due to consumer requests, the (Larger) Cordaid device has now been redesigned to also accommodate roller blinds chains as well, this is due to the fact a lot of concerned custumers have told me that they have roller blinds installed on their bay windows with no were to screw in a safety device to secure their looped cords/chains.
+Due to consumer requests, the (Larger) Cord Aid device has now been redesigned to also accommodate roller blinds chains/cords as well, this is due to the fact that alot of concerned parents have told us that they have roller blinds installed on their bay windows with no structure to screw in a safety device to be able to secure their looped cords/chains.

-Cordaid comes in two retro fitted sizes and can be used on to secure the cords/chains of
+Cord Aid comes in two retro fitted sizes and can be used on to secure the cords/chains of

 Roller Blinds with looped cords/chains, Curtain cords, Bamboo, Roman and Venetian blind cords that have tassel's/beads attached on the end of the cords.